rajaraodv/foobarnode/README.md

   "comments": [],
   "comments_cnt": 0,
   "likes_cnt": 0,
-  "photo_caption": “This is photo of Golden Gate bridge” }
+  "photo_caption": "This is photo of Golden Gate bridge" }

 HTTP 401